-This dreamy, creamy classic peanut butter pie recipe is made of chocolate cookie crust and a fluffy peanut butter mousse filling.
-If you love this perfect creamy combo check out these amazing peanut butter chocolate chip cookies!
+This dreamy, creamy classic peanut butter pie recipe is made with a chocolate cookie crust and has a fluffy peanut butter mousse filling.
+Like a Reece’s Peanut Butter cup in pie form, one bite and you’ll be in heaven!

-So let me guess… You love peanut butter.
-Well, you’ve arrived at just the right place.
+Are you a peanut butter fanatic like me?
+Well, you’ve arrived at just the right place!
 This peanut butter pie is not only simple to make, but it has a rich, creamy, mousse-like filling you won’t be able to resist.

-Oreos are my first choice for this, but you can use any other sandwich cookies or chocolate wafer cookies.
-Process the cookies (including filling) in a food processor until they are finely ground, then mix them with the melted butter until completely combined and moistened.
-Press it into a pie pan, and then you’ll have 2 options:
+Process Oreo cookies (including filling) in a food processor until they are finely ground, then mix them with the melted butter until completely combined and moistened.
+Then, press them firmly into a pie pan.